homelab-2025/simple-api/README.md

 cd simple-api
 ```

-2. Comment the makefile variables that do not correspond to your system

-3. Then to create a virtual environment and to install packages, type in your terminal:
+2. Then to create a virtual environment and to install packages, type in your terminal:

 ```bash
 make install